Skip links

 Challenge

 WorldRemit is a leading digital cross-border payments business.
-They disrupted an industry previously dominated by offline legacy players by taking international money transfers online—making them safer, faster, and lower-cost.
+They disrupted an industry previously dominated by offline legacy players by taking international money transfers online—making them safer, faster, and lower cost.

 WorldRemit is 100 percent digital and cashless, increasing convenience and enhancing security.
-For those receiving money, the company offers a wide range of options including bank deposit, cash collection, mobile airtime top-up and mobile money.
+For those receiving money, the company offers a wide range of options including bank deposit, cash collection, mobile airtime top-up, and mobile money.

-The problem was its low brand performance and limited brand recognition in a cluttered market with several competitors alongside a lack of understanding on the benefits of WorldRemit’s digital payments offerings for customers (senders & receivers).
+The problem was its low brand performance and limited brand recognition in a cluttered market with several competitors alongside a lack of understanding of the benefits of WorldRemit’s digital payments offerings for customers (senders & receivers).

 Approach